 Using these three techniques will make your cyber security better than 99% of people:

-1. Use a long string of words as a password, like the title of this post.
-It’s 29 characters long but actually really easy to remember – much easier than a combination of random letters, numbers and characters.
+Like the title of this post, it’s 29 characters long but actually really easy to remember – much easier than a combination of random letters, numbers and characters.
 Alternatively, use a password manager service such as LastPass or OnePass to generate and store long (20+ characters) passwords.
 (At an organisation level, at Box UK we use Passwordstate to manage passwords across teams and departments, in line with our ISO 27001-accredited Information Security Management System).

-2. Do not use the same password on multiple sites.
 If one of the sites gets hacked, unless the site owner practised good security (which is unlikely, if they got hacked) then the attacker might be able to work out the password you used and access more of your accounts with it.
-As above, using a password manager can help you store these different passwords securely, to save you having to remember them.
+It’s important therefore to have different passwords for each online account you have, and as above, using a password manager can help you store these securely, to save you having to remember them.

-3. Finally, use two-factor authentication where possible.
-This means you won’t just need your password to get into your account, but also another “token” of some description – this is usually an email/text message, or a specially-generated number that changes within an application on your phone.
+Two-factor authentication (2FA) means you won’t just need your password to get into your account, but also another “token” of some description – this is usually an email/text message, or a specially-generated number that changes within an application on your phone.
 With two-factor authentication even if an attacker steals your password, they still cannot access your account without this secondary method.

 Security on the internet is a constantly-changing landscape, and as hackers continue to find and use more tools, users need to adapt accordingly in order to stay ahead.
 You can do this by following the tips above, listening to industry leaders, and always following the current best practices, to help keep your online accounts safe and secure.